NREL/spades/Docs/sphinx/SPADES.rst

 SPADES
 ======

-(todo) We briefly describe the SPADES software package.
+We briefly describe the SPADES software package.